“25 Days of Christmas” Fail

 But the plumbers finished and left as I was putting the first pan of cookies into the oven.
 Had they taken just 12 minutes longer …

 There is much joy in being able to give or be in service.
-But when the opportunity is sidelined, it oftentimes leaves the giver deflated, much like the flattening of a hot air balloon.
+But when the opportunity is sidelined, it oftentimes leaves the giver reduced, much like the deflating of a hot air balloon.

 In Acts 20:35, the Apostle Paul quotes these words of Christ:

 It is more blessed to give than to receive.